ETHIOPIA – The South

 Kumsa Moroda Palace,

 Built by the King Kumsa Moroda in the 1870s.
-It served as residence to the prominent Worra Bakaree family until 1960’s.
+It served as a residence to the prominent Worra Bakaree family until the 1960s.
 The compound consists of around 10 buildings, admission includes a guide.

 SHASHAMANE (pop 208,368), The town is known for its Rastafarian community.
 The resort of Wondo Genet lies near Shashamane, as does the Senkele Wildlife Sanctuary.